Images shot with the vintage Super-Takumar 55mm f1.8

 There are no stories I can tell here, or even that I think are worth telling, but just the being there did what Pai always does.

-There’s one more shot I took on the trip that didn’t make the set.
+There was one more shot I took on the trip that didn’t make the set.

 I think it sums up my time in Pai, my time in Thailand, and much of the time I’ve spent in Asia since 2009.